kushalsamant/coherence/anthologies.md

 I hope we all be found; found in the best of moods for life.

 **Lessons in running a scam 2020**.
 Date: 4th June 2020

-1. A.
-Label all the deaths that happen per year with a disease that is less deadly than TB, Measles, Mumps, SARS, HIV, and a few others.
+1. Label all the deaths that happen per year with a disease that is less deadly than TB, Measles, Mumps, SARS, HIV, and a few others.

-2. A.
-Declare an epidemic/ pandemic.
+2. Declare an epidemic/ pandemic.

-1. B.
-Apply to World Bank for funds with this headcount.
+3. Apply to World Bank for funds with this headcount.

-2. B.
-Enforce a shutdown of normal life and activate work from home mode.
+4. Enforce a shutdown of normal life and activate work from home mode.

-3. A.
-Give liquidity funds to all MSMEs using the World Bank fund.
+5. Give liquidity funds to all MSMEs using the World Bank fund.

-3. B.
-Give salary hikes to all salaried employees of these MSMEs.
+6. Give salary hikes to all salaried employees of these MSMEs.

-2. C.
-Watch your World Bank fund become tax free money when these employees pay their electricity bills.
+7. Watch your World Bank fund become tax free money when these employees pay their electricity bills.
 Viola!

 **Let me**.